dmbarbour/awelon/AboutAO.md

 Parsing AO code is simple.
 AO code is a whitespace (SP or LF) separated sequence of words, literals, and inlined ABC.
 Possibly a few ambiguous choices.
 The most difficult part is parsing numbers.
 AO currently needs special reader states for:

-* numbers and units
+* numbers - decimal, fractional, hexadecimal
-* inline or block text
+* text - inline or block
 * capability text `%{` to following `}`
 * blocks `[` ... `]`
 * ambiguous structure `(`, `|`, `)`